tuankhoin/How-Long-Does-It-Take-To-Cook-This/README.md

 ### `output` folder

-The folder includes all `.csv` output files which have been submitted to Kaggle for testing:
+The folder includes all `.csv` output files which have been submitted to Kaggle for testing.
-* K Nearest Neighbors
-* Original Stacking
-* Feature Engnieered Stacking
-* Data combination stacking, for different top percentile selections ranging from 10% to 100%.

 ### `COMP30027-Project-2.ipynb`